-While references to specific conferences exist in several places within the Florida Statutes, general statutory authority for the consensus forecasts is provided in ss.
-216.133 to 216.137, F.S., which specify the duties of each conference and designate the conference principals and participants.
+While references to specific conferences exist in several places within the Florida Statutes, general statutory authority for the consensus process is provided in s.
+216.133 through s.
+216.138, F.S., which specifies the duties of each conference and designates the conference principals and participants.
 Conference principals can call conferences and are generally responsible for developing and choosing the forecasts.
 Participants may be requested to provide alternative forecasts and to generate supporting information.
 All conferences are open, public meetings.

-The four principals for the Revenue Estimating Conference are designated professional staff acting as agents for the legislative branch.
+The four principals for the Revenue Estimating Conference are designated professional staff.
 The staff members represent the Governor's Office, Senate, House of Representatives and Legislative Office of Economic and Demographic Research.
 Historically, the revenue representatives of the House and Senate have been the staff directors of the tax committees, and the policy coordinator overseeing tax issues has represented the Governor's Office.
 In the other conferences, the principals represent the same offices, but they are specifically chosen for their subject-matter expertise in the area represented by the conference.
-An exception is made for the Coordinator of the Legislative Office of Economic and Demographic who - by law - sits as a principal on all conferences.
+An exception is made for the Coordinator of the Legislative Office of Economic and Demographic Research who - by law - sits as a principal on all conferences.